 Planning a career change or return to work needs time, organisation and effort.
 Unless you’ve got a clear idea of what you want to do, it can be difficult to know where to start.

-There are many things to consider including what you would ideally like to do, what you can offer a new employer, can you afford to take a lower income with a view to progressing, what transferrable skills have you got and what do you want from a new role.
+There are many things to consider including what you would ideally like to do, what you can offer a new employer, can you afford to take a lower income with a view to progressing, what transferable skills have you got and what do you want from a new role.
 Therefore you need to think long and hard about yourself, your abilities and your goals.

-Many people do not realise what a vast range of transferrable skills they have gathered during their working life.
+Many people do not realise what a vast range of transferable skills they have gathered during their working life.
 A good way to really assess what you have to offer is to write a list of your responsibilities or experiences and break these down showing which skills you have used.
 You can then take this further and analyse things further.